JettChenT/timeblok/README.md

 ```

 ## Specs
-The TimeBlock language currently recognizes three types of statements(by order of precedence):
+The TimeBlock language the following statements:
 - Event
 - Occasion
 - Notes
 - Filters
+- Commands

 `Occasion` is any single line that describes a point in time, usually dates in `YYYY-MM-DD` format.
 It can be a date, a time, or a date and time.